PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 TODO: insert picture

-This is particularly useful for practicing dashback out of crouch.
+This is particularly useful for practicing dashback out of crouch (DBOOC).

+Hold the stick down and then press Start to begin recording, then roll the stick to horizontal as quickly as you can.

 Check how long you spend in the lower "Remain in crouch, but if you stay here longer than 1f, Dash fails" zones.
-If you spend more than 17ms, there's a chance your DBOOC will fail.
+If you spend more than 17ms (1 frame), there's a chance your DBOOC will fail.
-If you spend more than 33ms, then you're guaranteed to fail.
+If you spend more than 33ms (2 frames), then you're guaranteed to fail.

-If you play on UCF 0.80 or prior, if you get unlucky and get polled by the console in the bright region at all, your dash will fail.
+If you play on UCF 0.80 or prior, if you get unlucky and get polled by the console in the narrow bright lower diagonal regions at all, your dash will fail.
+On UCF 0.84 and later, those regions are effectively included in the region where you cannot stay for more than 1 frame.

 #### Left and Right Ledge